EmilBraunstein/documentation/server/droplet_postgres_setup.md

 5) Install pgadmin på local windows

 6) Prepare postgres for remote connection (OBS! no security steps are taking into consideration)
-- On the server go to /etc/postgresql/9.1/main/ and `sudo nano pg_hba.conf` and insert at the buttom: host all all 0.0.0.0/0 md5.
+- On the server go to /etc/postgresql/9.1/main/ and `sudo nano pg_hba.conf` and insert at the buttom `host all all 0.0.0.0/0 md5`.
 Save and exit.
 - On the server go to /etc/postgresql/9.1/main/ and `sudo nano postgresql.conf` and replace `listen_addresses = 'localhost'` with `listen_addresses = '*'` Save and exit.

-6.1) /etc/postgresql/9.1/main/pg_hba.conf (sudo nano pg_hba.conf) og indsæt nederst:
-host all all 0.0.0.0/0 md5

-Gem og exit
-6.2) /etc/postgresql/9.1/main/pg_hba.conf (sudo nano pg_hba.conf) og indsæt/ændre til:
-listen_addresses = '*' (UDEN # forrest)

-Nu kan der connectes
+7)